All Episodes

 So that's an interesting approach to programming there.

-Maybe that's the approach you have to take these days.
+Maybe that's the approach you have to take these days until it hits the silver screen.

 That seems to be the case, and we'll just continue anyway with our scientific efforts, peer reviewing it and keeping things under wraps until they're actually brought out and tested by a scientist and agreed upon.

-Let me do, Darryl, what you wouldn't do, and let me try it on Dr. Lear, and let me be a debunker for a second, and let me say, come on Dr. Lear, this is just some little metallic piece that got embedded in somebody's foot, and you're foisting it off as some sort of alien implant.
+And let me be a debunker for a second, and let me say, come on, Dr. Lear, this is just some little metallic piece that got embedded in somebody's foot, and you're foisting it off as some sort of alien implant.

 That's what a debunker would say.